Skip to main content

 Learning outcomes

-• Understand the effectiveness of solutions to decision-making problems using defined tools.
+• Understand the effectiveness of solutions to decision-making problems using defined tools and processes.

 • Analyse the decision-making process using quantitative data analysis and experimentation methodologies.